 Mine was a proper pie, It had big chunks of meat, the gravy was sweet and salty at the same time and the pastry, ooo really buttery crispy and perfectly cooked.
 It was a little browner then it should have been, but that didn’t stop my mouth is just salivating at just the thought of it.

 Lee wasn’t so impressed with his, he thought the gravy was too runny, and there wasn’t enough seasoning.

 We also indulged in a chocolate tart, a crisp shell filled with chocolate ganache, we not sure it was worth the price tag but it was tasty.

 I love what they stand for though; it’s clear from the bakery itself that they take pride in what they do.

 Value for money

-Okay so it was a little bit quite at 2/3pm ish but we really did come in at the end of the working day for a bakery but they were still a regular flow of customers coming in and out.
+Okay so it was a little bit quiet at 2/3pm ish, but we really did come in at the end of the working day for a bakery, but they were still a regular flow of customers coming in and out.